4 Steps to Navigate Medicare Open Enrollment

 Fee-for-service

-Most people don't pay for Part A premiums but will need to pay for Part B premiums every month (higher-income households will pay an additional amount)
+Most people don't pay for Part A premiums but will need to pay for Part B premiums every month

-Income to determine additional amount includes gains from security sales, taxable and tax-exempt interest and dividend payments, retirement plan distributions, and other income
+Higher-income households will pay an additional amount.
+Additional amount based on income from sources including gains from security sales, taxable and tax-exempt interest and dividend payments, retirement plan distributions, and more

 • Approach